|

 • JPG or Jpeg – This is a picture file with a white background.
 JPG files are best for art prints and other graphics.
 Always save at 300dpi resolution.

 • CSV – This is a spreadsheet file.
-This is used for budget spreadsheets or any other kind of spreadsheets.
-If possible offer the customer a CSV and the Google Sheets version with the instructions to make a copy of the file.
+This is used for budget spreadsheets or any other kind of spreadsheet.
+If possible, offer the customer a CSV and the Google Sheets version with instructions on making a copy of the file.

 • AI – These are Adobe Illustrator files.
-Only sell these files at a higher price.
+Sell these files at a higher price.
 Typically, I sell the graphic instead.
 But if you sell logos or design elements, you might want to include this file type.

 Color Mode: RGB VS CMYK

 When creating your file, you will be given 2 choices for color mode.
-(There are actually more, but for simplicity’s sake, we’re only talking about the main ones.)
+(There are more, but we’re only talking about the main ones for simplicity’s sake.)

 CMYK – Use for print files.
 If the end result should be printed, choose this.
 Printable art and invitations, for example, should be made using CMYK.

 RGB – Use for computer files.
-If the end result is used on a computer, choose this.
+If the end result will be used on a computer, choose this.
 Logos for websites and vectors should be made in RGB.

 Always provide the highest quality version possible.
 300 DPI works great.